redhat-openstack/packstack/docs/packstack.rst

 ----------------------

 **CONFIG_HEAT_DB_PW**
-    The password used by Heat user to authenticate against MySQL.
+    The password used by Heat user to authenticate against MariaDB.

 **CONFIG_HEAT_AUTH_ENC_KEY**
     The encryption key to use for authentication info in database.